India-US ties 'very personal' for me, says US Second Lady Usha Vance | Law-Order

 - United States

-''So that's always been a relationship that I've personally thought of as very important,'' she said at the event attended by prominent government, business and community leaders from India and the US.
+She was responding to a question on her personal perspective about the US-India relationship during the fireside chat conducted by USISPF Chairman and Founder and CEO of JC2 Ventures, John Chambers.

-Responding to a question on her perspective about the relationship between the two countries, Vance said, ''This is a time of great opportunity.
-And I think if my husband were here, he'd say the same thing.'' ''Obviously, the United States and India - the relationship has ebbed and flowed at times...but right now, I think, in the next four years and in the future, the fact that there is this established Indian-American population here, and so many people in India who know the country and know the people who are here doing great things, having great opportunities," she said during the fireside chat conducted by John Chambers, USISPF chairman and JC2 Ventures founder and CEO.
+Vance said, "The way that I think about it more broadly is I think this is a time of great opportunity.
+And I think if my husband were here, he'd say the same thing.
+"Obviously, the United States and India - the relationship has ebbed and flowed at times.
+There are times when one country's needs and one country's goals are different from the other.
+"But right now, I think, in the next four years and in the future, the fact that there is this established Indian-American population here, and so many people in India who know the country and know the people who are here doing great things, having great opportunities," she said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)